ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 - Scrollbars in the applications box can be hidden.
 - The padding of certain menu elements can be customized to override the current theme stylesheets.
 - Recently installed applications highlighting can be disabled.
+- Recently used applications can be remembered and will be displayed on a category called **Recent Apps**.
+The applications will be sorted by execution time and the name and icon of the category can be customized.

 ### Menu *emulating* the Whisker menu (XFCE)